Before you upload your requirements to the ALM Requirements module, you format the requirements in your worksheet.

 Make sure not to use a forward slash.
 If a Target Release or Target Cycle value is unique, you do not need to include its preceding hierarchy.

 If you enter data in a Target Cycle field, you must also enter data in the Target Release field.

 The worksheet contains data columns for the Name, Requirement Type, Author, Priority, and Product fields.

 The Path column does not correlate to an ALM field.
 It is used to indicate the hierarchical level of each requirement.
 For example, Requirement_1 does not have an entry in that column, indicating that it is on the top hierarchical level.
 The path defined for Requirement_2 and Requirement_3 indicates that these requirements are child requirements of Requirement_1.
 The path defined for Requirement_4 indicates that it is a child of Requirement_3.

 Requirement_3 and Requirement_4 are defined as the Testing requirement type and do not have entries in the Priority and Product columns.
 Priority and Product are not required fields for the Testing requirement type.

 After you upload the requirements to ALM Requirement_1 is displayed under the root requirement, and the other requirements are displayed on other hierarchical levels below Requirement_1.
 Requirement_3 and Requirement_4 do not have entries in the Priority and Product fields.

 Once you have formatted your requirements, you can upload them to ALM.
-For more information, see Uploading Data to ALM.
+For more information, see Upload data from Excel add-in to ALM.